-Diane was born with the gift of encouragement and desire for everyone around her to thrive and meet their potential.
+Diane was born with the gift of encouragement and desire for everyone to thrive and meet their potential.

-Over the past 25 years, this passion has taken Diane across the country in senior leadership roles to countless communities as a CBC Newsworld television producer, documentary producer, columnist/blogger, entrepreneur, community organizer, national representative of Canada's largest public sector organizations, to local government management official in BC municipalities.
-Diane spent 15 years devoted to the municipal sector alone.
+Over the past 25 years, this passion has taken Diane across the country in senior leadership roles in countless communities as CBC television producer, documentary maker, columnist and blogger, entrepreneur, community organizer, national representative of Canada's largest public sector organizations, to multi-award winning municipal Chief Administrative Officer.

 She is a graduate of University of Toronto's Trinity College political science and philosophy specialist undergraduate program and holds a Master's Degree from York University in political science.
 She has municipal law and administration training from the University of Victoria and is a Certified Municipal Clerk with the International Association of Municipal Clerks.
 Diane is a member of BC's Local Government Management Association (LGMA) and the Government Finance Officers Association of BC (GFOABC).

 Diane is living her Little House on the Prairie dream with her charming husband Jerome and four remarkable children Victoria, Alexander, Isabel and Sophia in the Kootenays, British Columbia.

 The ideal community is one in which an injustice to one is an injustice to all.

 Athenian lawmaker, c.
 638 BC - c.
 558 BC